sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Glossary/HOME.md

 - The circumstances in which an event occurs; a setting.
 - The part of a text or statement that surrounds a particular word or passage and determines its meaning.

+### Context switching

+* in computer science: A state save of the current process and the state restore of a different process, when a swap occurs.

+### CPU registers

+Registers are special purpose physical memory used during runtime execution of instruction sets.
+These registers are  usually optimized for their dedicated task.
+These registers vary in number and type, depending on the computer architecture.
+They include `accumulators`, `index registers`, `stack pointers`, and general-purpose registers, plus any condition-code information (e.g. status codes).
+Along with the program counter, the content of these registers must be saved when an interrupt occurs, to allow the process to be continued correctly afterward.

+### CPU scheduling information

+Information related to task-scheduling on the processor.
+Usually includes `process priority`, `pointers to scheduling queues`, as well as architecture specific information.

 ### CSV

 Short for __"comma-separated value"__.
 A commonly used file format to represent tabular data.